konstin/capybara/readme.md

  * Constructors
  * Special methods (equals, comparisons, hashing)
  * A CLI that wraps the wasm-bindgen-cli, setuptools-rust and `rails generate helix:crate text_transform`
- * Unifying the different attributes to a single one (omni_bindgen?)
  * Integration of wasm_bindgen
  * A default No-op target
  * Functions (in not methods)